 Writing equations of lines.
 Sometimes, the test will give you information and ask you to come up with the equation of a line.
 Another question, solving for the equation of the line will be very helpful in finding what the question asks.
 The test could expect you to find the equation of a line either from numerical information, here's the value of the slope, here's a point, here's the y intercept, that sort of thing.
-Show Transcript
+Read full transcript

 Or they could give you a picture.
 If you are given a picture of the line, it should be relatively easy to read both the slope and the y-intercept from the picture, and these will allow you to create the equation.
 Here's a practice problem.
 Pause the video, and then we will talk about this.

 Okay, the line shown passes through the point A, 30.
 What is the value of A?
 Well, it's very easy to read off this graph, the value of the y-intercept.
 The y-intercept is 1.
 And the slope, well, since it goes through -2 we have a run of 2 and a rise of 1, so rise over run would be one-half.